-We created a revolutionary way to provide clean water to under-served communities around the world and are pinpoint-focused on delivering the Solvatten Solar Safe Water System to customers, charities and distributors around the world.
+We created a revolutionary way to provide clean water to under-served communities worldwide and are pinpoint-focused on delivering the Solvatten Solar Safe Water System to customers, charities, and distributors around the world.
 We have formed partnerships with like-minded organizations and micro-financing institutions in efforts to increase reach and improve affordability.

 Living in Australia, Petra was struck by the abundance and intensity of natural sunlight.
 She was convinced that harnessing its strength could result in better water access to those living in poverty.

-Exposing water to sunlight has the effect of both purifying and heating water, eliminating many commonly-found contaminants and bacteria.
-Solvatten was created and subjected to rigorous initial trials.
-This was followed by field visits throughout Africa and Asia, where Petra and her team began conducting studies to validate the efficiency of her creation in a variety of contexts.
-Today, Solvatten is used in more than 20 countries around the world reaching more than 400,000 people.
+Exposing water to sunlight has the effect of both purifying and heating water, eliminating many commonly found contaminants and bacteria.
+Solvatten was created and subjected to rigorous initial trials and followed by field visits throughout Africa and Asia, where Petra and her team began conducting studies to validate the efficiency of her creation in various contexts.
+Today, Solvatten is used in more than 40 countries worldwide, reaching more than 450,000 people.

-Solvatten founded a charitable foundation in Sweden in 2013, focused on improving the lives of primarily women and children, who live without easy access to safe water.
+Solvatten founded a charitable foundation in Sweden in 2013, focused on improving the lives of primarily women and children who live without easy access to safe water.
 A few years later, Solvatten Charitable Foundation USA was created to allow for US-based giving.
-Contributions made in the US are administered by the US foundation.
+The US foundation administrates donations made within the USA.

-Solvatten is organized into three parts – a Swedish corporation and two charitable foundations: Solvatten Charitable Foundation USA, a registered 501(c)(3) foundation, and Solvatten Charitable Foundation Sweden (“Solvatten Insamlingsstiftelse”).
+Solvatten is organized into three parts – a Swedish corporation and two charitable foundations: Solvatten Charitable Foundation USA, a registered 501(c)(3) organization, and Solvatten Charitable Foundation Sweden (“Solvatten Insamlingsstiftelse”).

 WATER AND CLIMATE INNOVATION